electricbookworks/betterquiz/README.md

 3. Copy `public/lib/settings.template.php` to `public/lib/settings.local.php` and edit this file to contain your database details and your Panacea SMS API account details.

 4. Migrate the database.
 This is done by executing every script of the form `src/sql/betterquizN.sql` against the database in ascending numerical order 0, 1, 2 ...
+(You can use the `database-up.sh <dbname>` script.

 You're ready to go!